Motley Fool Review

-Fortunately, Motley Fool’s Stock Advisor service is fairly priced at only $99/year.
+Fortunately, the Motley Fool Stock Advisor subscription is fairly priced at only $199/year (only $89 for new members).
 We’ve reviewed dozens of similar services and Motley Fool has the lowest subscription price we’ve seen.
 You can sign up here to get access to discounted pricing.

 Who Should Subscribe to the Motley Fool?

 Before you invest more time reading our Motley Fool review, you probably want to know if the service is right for you.
-Every investor is unique, and there’s no such thing as a universal service that meets the needs of every individual investor.
+Every investor is unique, and there’s no such thing as a universal service that meets the needs of all people.

-So, who should consider signing up for the Motley Fool’s Stock Advisor program?
+So, who should consider signing up for Motley Fool’s Stock Advisor newsletter?

 It really comes down to a single question: do you invest in stocks?

 If you invest in individual stocks, you will get value from the Motley Fool (after all, they provide stock picks).
 It’s really that simple.
-Motley Fool stock picks are great for building your first portfolio, growing an existing portfolio, or optimizing a retirement portfolio.
+Motley Fool’s monthly stock picks are great for building your first portfolio, growing an existing portfolio, or optimizing a retirement portfolio.

 What Do Stock Advisor Members Get?

 The Stock Advisor offering is very simple.
-Members get two fresh stock picks every month.
+Members get two new stock picks every month.

-If you feel more comfortable understanding the recommendation (as I do), the alert is also backed by a full research report.
-The research report is a “no fluff” explanation of why the Motley Fool made the recommendation.
+If you feel more comfortable understanding the rationale behind the stock pick (as I do), the alert is also backed by a full research report with an in-depth analysis of the stock that is being recommended.
+The research report is a “no fluff” explanation of why the Motley Fool made the stock pick.
 Each report includes sections on: